valdo404/franzoxide/README.md

-# Rust Connect
+# Franzoxide

-A Kafka Connect clone written in Rust with gRPC interface.
+A high-performance Kafka Connect clone written in Rust.

 ## Project Description

-Rust Connect is a high-performance alternative to Kafka Connect, implemented in Rust.
+Franzoxide is a high-performance alternative to Kafka Connect, implemented in Rust.
 It connects Kafka with S3 storage and aims to provide similar functionality with better performance and resource efficiency.
+The name combines "Franz" (referencing Franz Kafka) with "oxide" (a nod to Rust, as rust is iron oxide).

 ## Features